 Many customers ask what software they can use to edit the footage.
 Whilst we cannot give advice on this matter as we only use highest end software, we can provide the names of consumer end software used by some of our customers.
 Please note that we do not recommend nor endorse any of these software programs:

 If you are not sure which media you should transfer your film to, please check out our editing vs entertainment section.

 This is NOT your normal low quality film transfer such as "Direct from film to DVD" transfer, "digital optical printing", "reshoot" transfer, Elmo, Goko, Tobin, RCA TP66, CineTranzPro, aerial transfer, telecine or projector based transfer.
 Using these techniques, it is not possible to come anywhere close to our extremely high quality.
 We can supply a true master on miniDV ie. where there is one distinct frame of DV for each distinct frame of film if desired.

 If you have had your film transferred elsewhere in the past and are not happy with the results, come and see us.
-Customers who have had their film transferred elsewhere and then have their film retransferred through ourselves are always thrilled with our results.
+Customers who have had their film transferred elsewhere and then had them retransferred through ourselves are always thrilled with our results.

 We transfer the following film formats (at all frame rates)**: